-See General Admission Requirements (p.
+See General Admission Requirements

+(p.
 18).
-Applicants for a graduate degree in art must also have majored in art or graphic design on the undergraduate level.
-A portfolio of representative work must be submitted.
+Applicants for a graduate degree in graphic design or studio art must submit a portfolio of prior artistic achievement in order to demonstrate appropriate skill development.

-All students wishing to pursue an M.F.A. in studio art or graphic design will begin the graduate program enrolled as an M.A. student.
-Students will be eligible for the M.F.A. program upon successful completion of 12 hours of concentration and 3 hours of art history.
-Admission to the M.F.A. program will be based upon committee review of completed body of work, written artist statement, and panel interview.
+All students wanting to pursue an M.F.A. in studio art or graphic design will begin the graduate program enrolled as an M.A. student.
+Students may apply for the M.F.A. program upon successful completion of PCC's M.A. in Graphic Design or Studio Art.
+Admission to the M.F.A. program will be based upon committee review of work completed for the M.A. and written artist statement.

 Continuation in the graduate art program is dependent upon an ongoing evaluation of the student's abilities.
 A student may be removed at any time from his program if, in the opinion of the faculty/administration, the student fails to perform satisfactorily or improve sufficiently in the appropriate skill, regardless of the student's academic average in the program.